Living Better

 This pillar is about drivers that boost living standards.

-The results show we remain far from our targets, and the pace of progress is slow.
+The results show not only that we remain far from our targets, but that our progress is stalled and in some cases deteriorating.

 Growth at a glance